NWChemEx/ParallelZone/docs/source/developer/index.rst

 #######################

-The documentation in this section is intended primarily for people who are interested in developing for, or understanding the development process of, ParallelZone.
+The documentation in this section is intended primarily for people who are interested in developing for, or understanding the internals of ParallelZone.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   repo_layout
    design/index